-Shoppers (millennials in particular) are researching online in anticipation of Cyber Week and throughout the season to find the perfect gift.
+Shoppers are researching online in anticipation of Cyber Week and throughout the season to find the perfect gift.
 They’re comparing deals and holiday guides like crazy, so Browse Abandonment emails will keep them focused and from buying elsewhere.

-- Include the products or categories they heavily browsed to remind them that they’ve once shown interest.
+- Include the products, categories, or brands they heavily browsed to remind them that they’ve once shown interest.

 - Showcase custom groupings based on your holiday merchandising strategy.

-- Include product recommendations and top sellers based on the products browsed.
+- Include product recommendations and top sellers based on the products, brands, categories browsed.

 Results: 166% increase in behavioral marketing revenue when this up-funnel strategy was deployed in addition to down-funnel purchase abandonment triggers.

-- Back in stock alerts them when a hot item during the holidays is now available again.
+- Back in Stock Alerts tell customers when a hot item during the holidays is now available again.

 Results: 50% average open rate and 4% average conversion rate.

 Everyone runs Black Friday and Cyber Monday promos to capture and convert customers.
-Break through the noise with a Targeted Sales Series (sale introductions, mop-ups, extensions) to make these events more exclusive and effective than your typical batch and blast email.
+Break through the noise with a Targeted Sales Series (sale introductions, sale mop-ups, sale extensions) to make these events more exclusive, personalized, and effective than your typical batch and blast promotion email.